By Courier Staff ReportMay 9, 2011

 "Hello Fort Campbell," Obama said to thunderous applause, "101st Airborne Division Air Assault, hello!"

-"I want to acknowledge the 160th Special Operations Aviation Regiment, the Night Stalkers, for their extraordinary service," Obama said with a wide smile as he welcomed home some of the other units that just returned to Fort Campbell.
+"I want to acknowledge the 160th Special Operations Aviation Regiment, the Night Stalkers, for their extraordinary service," Obama said with a wide smile as he welcomed home some of the units that have just returned to Fort Campbell.
 "On behalf of a grateful nation, welcome home."

-"I came here for a simple reason: to say 'thank you' on behalf of America," the president said.
+"I came here for a simple reason: to say thank you, on behalf of America," the president said.
 "This has been an historic week in the life of our nation."

-Obama's trip comes five days after he announced to the world that Osama bin Laden was killed by U.S. commandos at the Pakistani compound where he was hiding.
+Obama's trip came five days after he announced to the world that Osama bin Laden was killed by U.S. commandos at the Pakistani compound where he was hiding.
 One 101st Soldier thought it was fitting that Obama would cap off his week at the installation.
 Since deploying in 2010, 125 Soldiers have been killed in Afghanistan.

 "I kind of figured that he would come out and come to a place like Fort Campbell, especially being with all the history we have here," said Pvt.
 Jose Carambot, 1st Battalion, 187th Infantry Regiment, 3rd Brigade Combat Team.